 Drogheda has more than just a passing connection with the history of Irish whiskey.
 One of the first written records of whiskey production in Ireland appears in the Act of Parliament in Drogheda in 1556.
 The act made it illegal for anybody, with the exception of peers, gentlemen and the freemen of the larger towns of Ireland to make Aqua Vitae without a licence to the Lord Deputy.

 In 1774, Drogheda hosted no less than eighteen distilleries which slowly declined to just one in 1822.
-This last distillery was owned by John Woolsey and had one of the greatest outputs of whiskey spirit in Ireland by the year 1886, when the Preston brothers arrived to Gormanston and bought the business, renaming it Prestons.
+This last distillery was owned by John Woolsey and had one of the greatest outputs of whiskey spirit in Ireland.
+It closed sometime in the 1850s and in 1886 the Preston brothers arrived to Gormanston and bought the now empty distillery buildings and established a whiskey bonding business.
+They bonded Bow street spirit for almost a century.
 It was eventually taken over by the Cairnes family of Cairnes Brewery Drogheda, a fitting move as one of the Cairnes sisters had married John Jameson of Dublin whiskey fame.
-It finally closed in 1968 when the last barrels of Prestons whiskey were removed from bond and moved to Dublin to be lost forever.
+They were eventually absorbed into Grants of Ireland in 1964 and the business finally closed in 1968 when the last barrels of Prestons whiskey were removed from bond and moved to Dublin to be lost forever.